 It’s time to clear the air.

 First, a definition: corporate income tax credits are dollar-for-dollar reductions in the amount of income tax a company pays to a state (or federal) government.
-A company can earn such credits by performing activities deemed to constitute economic development, such as making capital investments in new capacity, performing research and development, hiring new employees, and/or producing movies or commercials.
+A company can earn such credits by performing activities deemed to constitute economic development, such as making capital investments in new capacity, performing research and development, hiring new employees, and/or producing movies, TV shows, or commercials.

 Corporate lobbyists would have us believe that letting taxpayers see which company is getting these credits, and the dollar value of the credits, would somehow violate confidentiality or poison the “business climate.”

 Nothing could be further from the truth.
 (Of course, we also need disclosure of outcomes: were the jobs created?
 How well do they pay?
-Do they have health care?)
+Do they have health care, paid leave, etc.?)

-Second, regarding states that have been disclosing corporate income tax credits (naming the company, specifying the dollar value of the credit), just take a look at this quick sampling our staff threw together in an afternoon:
+Second, regarding states that have been disclosing corporate income tax credits (naming the company, specifying the dollar value of the credit), just take a look at this quick sampling:

-Pennsylvania -- more than 200 programs, including film and enterprise zone credits
+Pennsylvania — several programs, including film and enterprise zone credits.

-Bottom line: the amount of company-specific tax credit data online is exploding.
+Bottom line: the amount of company-specific tax credit data online is large, diverse and growing.
 Anyone who claims it will violate confidentiality or hurt the business climate, well, that’s just so 20th century!